 Here’s a Cuban cocktail that’s made all over the world…because it’s just that simple.
 Meet the Cuba Libre!
 This drink recipe has just 3 ingredients: lime, cola and rum.
 Perhaps it looks and sounds similar to a drink you know?
-Yes, this famous Cuban drink is nearly a Rum and Coke…but there are a few subtle differences that make it a distinct drink.
-This classic cocktail has over 100 years of history and a refreshing, nuanced flavor.
+This famous Cuban drink is essentially a Rum and Coke.
+It has 100 years of history and a refreshing, nuanced flavor.

 Love fruit drinks but want something more complex?
 Here’s the drink for you: the Jungle Bird!
 It’s one of the few rum cocktails to pair tropical flavors with an Italian bitter: Campari.
 You might know Campari from the ubiquitous Negroni: an ultra dry and bitter drink.
 But add it to a tropical drink and the effect is surprising.
-Campari perfectly balances the drink and gives the finish an intriguing complexity.
-It hits all the right notes: sweet, tart, fruity, and bitter.
+Campari perfectly balances the drink: it hits all the right notes: sweet, tart, fruity, and bitter.

 Ingredients: Dark rum, pineapple juice, Campari, lime juice, simple syrup

 Want a Mojito topped off with champagne?
-(Yes, please.)
 Enter the Old Cuban cocktail: one part Mojito, one part French 75.
 This mashup cocktail is a modern classic created by a famous bartender in the early 2000’s.
-And it’s truly an incredible drink.
 It’s minty fresh, with complexity from the bitters and vanilla and coconut notes from the aged rum.
-Combine it with a splash of bubbles, and it’s a cocktail masterpiece if you ask us!
+Combine it with a splash of bubbles, and it’s a cocktail masterpiece.

 Here’s a 1920’s slow sipper that’s begging to be part of your cocktail repertoire: the El Presidente cocktail!
 This Cuban rum cocktail never soared quite as high as the daiquiri or the mojito, but it’s something special in its own right.
 It’s sleek and sophisticated, like a Cuban spin on a Manhattan but using rum instead.
-It’s got some special ingredients and comes out boozy, subtly bitter with a sweet and citrus nuance.
+It tastes boozy, subtly bitter with a sweet and citrus nuance.

 Ingredients: Aged rum, vermouth blanc, orange liqueur (Curaçao or Grand Marnier), and grenadine